tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 The deterministic conditions for Claude Code hooks could be
 - Before executing a bash command - maybe you want to ban Claude Code from executing certain bash commands.
 - After reading a file - maybe you want to add additional context for Claude Code after it has read a file - this is what local CLAUDE.md files do[^local]
-- After writing to a file - maybe you want Claude Code to revise what it has written - for example if it has written `except Exception`, you can add an instruction to ask Claude to revise the code.
+- After writing to a file - maybe you want Claude Code to revise what it has written - for example if it has written `except Exception`, you can add an instruction to ask Claude to revise the code[^read].

 [^local]: If Claude reads a file in a certain directory, it will see if CLAUDE.md exists for the parent directory and read them as well.
 This instruction is delivered on condition.
     ```